Bottle Closures and

 Induction Lined Caps

 Induction liners have multiple layers: foil, pulpboard, wax, and a polymer coating.
 The layers create a hermetic seal after going through an induction machine, during which the heated foil melts both wax and polymer.
-Induction lined caps require an induction sealing machine to be applied.
+Induction-lined caps require an induction sealing machine to be applied.
 If the liners are off, the product has been tampered with.

 Brush Caps

 This closure is unique, due to the brush attached to the cap.
-The cap has groves in it to tighten on the top of the container.
+The cap has grooves in it to tighten on the top of the container.
 The brush is used for the precision spreading of a product.
 The cap seals the product securely, so it doesn’t dry out.

 Dispensing Caps